SJ23 Tech Tip F10, (Updated 2022-07-02)

 problems with it.
 However, it is not rated for my 150% jib and if

 I had to do it over again, I would buy the FF4, the next size up.
-Also, buy
+In addition, the FF4 drum is larger so it can handle larger line which is easier on the hands.
+I did buy

-the model equipped with the synthetic bearings to turn easier under load.
-Mine is very smooth and
+the FF2 model equipped with the synthetic ball bearings so it rotates easier under load.
+As a result my FF2 is very smooth and

 operates well